apache/apisix/docs/en/latest/plugins/serverless.md

 }'
 ```

-## Test Plugin
+## Example usage

-Use curl to access:
+Once you have configured the Plugin as shown above, you can make a request as shown below:

 ```shell
 curl -i http://127.0.0.1:9080/index.html
 ```

-Then you will find the message 'serverless pre-function' and 'match uri /index.html' in the error.log,
+You will find a message "serverless pre-function" and "match uri /index.html" in the error.log.
-which indicates that the specified function is in effect.

 ## Disable Plugin

-When you want to disable the serverless plugin, it is very simple,
-you can delete the corresponding json configuration in the plugin configuration,
+To disable the `serverless` Plugin, you can delete the corresponding JSON configuration from the Plugin configuration.
+APISIX will automatically reload and you do not have to restart for this to take effect.
-no need to restart the service, it will take effect immediately:

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1  -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '